jongio/azureclicredentialcontainer/README.md

 var key = await client.GetKeyAsync("key1");
 ```

-If you want to run this code in a container, then you need to install the Azure Cli and mount a volume to your `${USERPROFILE}/.azure` folder.
+If you want to run this code in a container, then you need to install the Azure Cli and mount a volume to your `${HOME}/.azure` folder for Linux and `${USER_PROFILE}/.azure` folder for Windows.

 ## Dockerfile